fluidos-project/kubectl-fluidos-plugin/README.md

 ### Example with MSPL

 The support for MSPL is through analysis of the data being sent to the meta-orchestrator.
-The pluging assumes that the endpoint runs on on the main node of the kubernetes cluster.
+Note that the pluging assumes that the endpoint runs on on the main node of the kubernetes cluster.
-If no kubernetes context is available, or accessible, the plugin will default assuming the service is running on the host `localhost`, on port `8002`, over HTTP, at the endpointt called `/meservice`
+If no kubernetes context is available, or accessible, the plugin will default assuming the service is running on the host `localhost`, on port `8002`, over HTTP, at the endpoint called `/meservice`

 For example, as per the following:
 ```